1900 Summer Olympics medal table: Medal count

 A mixed team made up of athletes from Sweden and Denmark beat the French team to win gold in the tug of war at the 1900 Summer Olympics.

 The medal table is based on information provided by the International Olympic Committee (IOC) and is consistent with IOC conventional sorting in its published medal tables.
 The table uses the Olympic medal table sorting method.
-By default, the table is ordered by the number of gold medals the athletes from a nation have won, where a nation is an entity represented by a NOC.
+By default, the table is ordered by the number of gold medals the athletes from a nation have won.
 The number of silver medals is taken into consideration next and then the number of bronze medals.
 If teams are still tied, equal ranking is given and they are listed alphabetically by their IOC country code.